Ms. Inglish is a successful Employment & Training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

-Pueblo, with a cost of living 14% below the national average, is the Second Cheapest Place to Live in America, according to the analysts at Kiplinger Magazine.
-It is also the 93rd Best Small Place for Jobs and Business in the US according to Forbes.com during 2016.
+Pueblo, with a cost of living 14% below the national average, is one of the least expensive places to live in America, according to the analysts at Kiplinger Magazine.
+It was also the 93rd Best Small Place for Jobs and Business in the U.S. according to Forbes.com during 2016.

-Out of approximately 6,000+ job vacancies posted across the internet for the Pueblo - Colorado Springs Area, 40% advertise wages at over $30,000 annually.
+Out of approximately 6,000 job vacancies posted across the internet for the Pueblo, Colorado Springs area, 40% advertise wages at over $30,000 annually.
 Open positions were found via my analysis of listings on Indeed.com, SimplyHired.com, Craigslist, Chamber of Commerce news, and local newspaper want ads.
-According to Forbes analysts in 2016, the median annual household income is over $42,000.

 The US Department of Labor and Colorado state government job report growth in technologies, steel manufacturing, and alternate energies like wind turbine manufacturing.
-CNBC reports the metro area as a good place to start new businesses (Reference: www.cnbc.com/2016/07/12/americas-top-states-for-business-2016-the-list-and-ranking.html Retrieved February 10, 2017).
+CNBC reports the metro area as a good place to start new businesses.

-New, large companies moving into Pueblo in 2017 include:
+New, large companies moving to Pueblo in 2017 included:

 - Big R: The second of these farm and rural lifestyle stores in under construction.